smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 Description
 ===========

-The purpose of the Portals-SDK-PublishComponent-CLI tool is to enable developers with a short cycle to publish and deploy frontend and backend components to the Smint.io environments.
+The purpose of the Portals-SDK-PublishComponent-CLI tool is to enable developers with a short cycle to publish and deploy frontend and backend components to Smint.io.

 This document contains all the steps needed to configure and run the Smint.io component publishing tool.